snotskie/ttrpg/site/src/monstrosities.md

 **Spark Rush $X$:** Perform a Check.
 The amount you move forward as a result of this Check, for that many rounds, to a maximum of $3$ rounds, you may Spark using $2dcX$.
 Then this ability cannot be activated again until you spend Ⓧ to recharge it.

+**Cursed Touch:** Perform a Head Contest against an opponent.
+The amount you move forward as a result of this Contest, the opponent is Cursed by you for that many rounds.
+(When you see that opponent perform a roll, you may choose to have them reroll it and take the new value, then the Curse ends.
+Otherwise, the Curse ends when that many rounds have passed.)
+Then this ability cannot be activated again until you spend ③ to recharge it.

 **Unrelenting:** At the end of each round, move forward a number of spaces equal to the number of times you've been Muddled.

 **Merciless:** At the end of each round, gain a number of Blessings equal to the number of times you've been Muddled.